TudorTacal/CV/README.md

 #### Communication

-Throughout my career communication played a massive role in the success of my development.
-The biggest benefit I've drawn from proper communication is a **positive attitude**.

 I was fortunate to play a leadership role for the final project at Makers Academy.
 I had to pitch the idea to my colleagues and unite a strong team around it.
 I had a clear **vision** about the technologies involved.
-Those were **MongoDB**, **ExpressJS**, **ReactJS** and **NodeJS**.
-Plus integrating **web sockets** for real-time communication.
-I wanted a **high-performance** web application, **mobile friendly** but also a beautiful **UI**.
-By expressing myself with friendliness, respect and empathy I managed to reduce the most complex problems to easily understandable concepts throughout my journey at Makers Academy.
+By expressing myself with friendliness, respect and empathy I managed to reduce the most complex problems to easily understandable concepts throughout my entire journey.

 Presenting with **clarity** and **concision** I've held highly technical **product demonstrations** to non-technical clients when working at **StreamAMG**.
 The biggest challenge was to read if the client really understood what was going on or just nodded in agreement.
 This involved asking guiding questions and careful **active listening** for the slightest feedback regarding the product.